How to Fix Error Code: 0x8007025D When Installing Windows?

 12. Choose the USB hard drive (UEFI) option from the list.

-15. Choose the partition and click on the New button.
+15. Select the partition and click New.

 16. Click Apply.